 Willis Z., M. Foster, C. Bertoia, and K. Dedrick.
 2000.
 National Ice Center/Naval Ice Center Support to Submarine Operations.
 Undersea Warfare 8: 18-21.

 Following visits in 2009 to NSIDC and NIC by Rear Admiral David Titley, at the time Commander Naval Meteorology and Oceanography Command (CNMOC), the concept for a collaborative MASIE product was developed through further discussions between NIC's Chief Scientist Pablo Clemente-Colón and NSIDC's NOAA Liaison Florence Fetterer.
 Product development objectives included wider dissemination of information from NIC products and more accurate daily sea ice edge position views for NSIDC's user base.
-Commander Denise M. Kruse, NIC's Director at the time, endorsed the collaboration that made MAISE possible.
+Commander Denise M. Kruse, NIC's Director at the time, endorsed the collaboration that made MASIE possible.
 Sean Helfrich of NIC leads work on the IMS and helped shaped MASIE development.

 The MASIE product team at NSIDC included Matt Savoie for algorithm and code development, Stephen Truex and Ann Windnagel for Web site development, Lisa Ballagh for assistance with shapefiles, and Walter Meier as science advisor.